-Black’s executive chef takes a road less travelled in beer venue cuisine and the brewery is better for the globally influenced but pan-Asian focused menu.
-With no burger or pizza in sight, the tight menu covers the ocean, garden and pasture with bespoke bar snacks and a kids' menu that should enable a long afternoon of share plate grazing, watching the sun lengthen the eucalypt shadows on the estate’s lake.
+Black’s executive chef offers a pared-back menu including shared dishes and pizzas with a focus on using great quality local ingredients from the ocean, pasture, garden and pantry.
+The tight menu covers the ocean, garden and pasture with bespoke bar snacks and a kids' menu that should enable a long afternoon of share plate grazing, watching the sun lengthen the eucalypt shadows on the estate’s lake.

-The original German built brewery has been extensively expanded to allow for increasing volume and single batch releases that have included a 8.1 percent ABV Double IPA and an ester driven Hefeweizen, an approach that keeps things interesting for drinkers and brewers alike.
+The original German-built brewery has been extensively expanded to allow for increased volume and special releases that have included a 8.5 percent ABV Bad Boy Bao Bao Imperial Milk Stout and seasonal release sours in an approach that keeps things interesting for drinkers and brewers alike.

-Additionally, Black releases 50,000 bottles of wine each year as well as Still Black Gin, under the Dune Distilling label, which uses water from an onsite natural spring and has a range of other spirits taking shape in barrel.
+Additionally, Black releases 50,000 bottles of wine each year as well as a range of gins, under the Dune Distilling label, which uses water from an onsite natural spring and has a range of other spirits taking shape in barrel.